zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 where \\(m\\) is the [molecular mass](https://en.wikipedia.org/wiki/Molecular_mass) (in \\(kg\\)) and \\(\bm{\alpha_m}\\) is the [molecular polarizability](https://en.wikipedia.org/wiki/Electric_susceptibility#Molecular_polarizability) (in \\(m^3\\), watch out for different [conventions](https://en.wikipedia.org/wiki/Electric_susceptibility#Ambiguity_in_the_definition)).
 Incidentally, this equation presents a way to compute the IOR of a mixture of several substances.
 The corresponding [Lorentz–Lorenz mixture rule](https://www.sciencedirect.com/science/article/pii/S0021850208001183) is based on four principles of additivity (namely, of mole, mass, volume, and molecular polarizability, with the last two assumption being rather context-dependent).

 For materials with small mass densities, the molecules are far apart, the molecular interactions are weak, and the IOR is close to 1.
-Therefore, for matter in a gas state, the following approximation can be made:
+Therefore, for matter in the gas state, the following approximation can be made:

 $$ \begin{aligned} \tag{7}
     \bm{n}^2 & \approx 1 + 4 \pi \frac{\rho}{m} \bm{\alpha_m} = 1 + 2 \bm{c} \rho, \cr